bhatti/PlexServices/README.md

 - PlexService supports role-based security, which are enforced before accessing underlying services.
 PlexService provides simple interfaces for providing security rules for access to the services.

 - PlexService also provides bridge for forwarding web requests to JMS based services for accessing services over http or websockets.
-For example, you may use JMS for all internal services and then create a bridge to automatically expose them through HTTP or websocket interfaces.
+For example, you may use JMS for all internal services and then create a bridge to expose them through HTTP or websocket interfaces.

 - For intra-process communication, PlexService provides event-bus, which uses same interfaces as other services.
 In order to decouple your services from any external protocols, you may deploy all services to event-bus and then create event-bus to JMS bridge for external communication.